The E-Rocket: Low-cost Testbed for TVC Rocket GNC Validation: Conclusion

 \section{Conclusion}

-This paper presented the \textit{E-Rocket}, an electric-powered, low-cost rocket prototype for validation of Guidance, Navigation \& Control (GNC) algorithms based on Thrust Vector Control (TVC).
+This paper presented the \textit{E-Rocket}, an electric-powered, low-cost rocket prototype for validation of GNC algorithms based on TVC.
 The vehicle was designed with 3D printed parts and readily available components which contribute to the cost effectiveness of the platform and yield the prototype easily replicable in academic settings.
 A custom avionics hardware and software stack was developed considering a dual computer setup which leverages the capabilities of the PX4 autopilot and the modularity of ROS 2.
-This modularity allows the system to evolve beyond its initial configuration, allowing researchers to extend or replace any part of the GNC system.
-The platform was validated in an indoor motion-capture arena using a baseline PID-based trajectory tracking controller.
+The platform was validated in an indoor arena using a baseline PID-based trajectory tracking controller.
 Results demonstrated accurate trajectory tracking and confirm the suitability of the \textit{E-Rocket} as a versatile testbed for rocket GNC algorithms.
 Future work includes outdoor testing, with the addition of an emergency parachute-based recovery system, and the design and validation of more advanced GNC algorithms, such as integrated nonlinear control strategies, onboard adaptive guidance, and custom navigation and state estimation methods.

-\begin{ack} The authors gratefully acknowledge the Institute for Systems and Robotics (ISR - Lisboa) for providing access to their facilities which were essential to all stages of the research. \end{ack}
+\begin{ack} The authors gratefully acknowledge the Institute for Systems and Robotics (ISR - Lisboa) for providing access to their facilities, which were essential to the research. \end{ack}